saramoohead/cv/README.md

 ## Other skills
 I work effectively with senior management to find solutions within budget, and communicate with respect and compassion with creatives (writers, designers, illustrators).
 The editor's job is to coordinate between the business and the ideas - and I've done it successfully over 200 times.

 People compare editing someone's book to writing on their skin, so I'm well-versed in diplomacy, negotiation, prioritising change and searching for what people are really trying to say.
 I love to combine seemingly unrelated ideas into something new, and two such creations have generated revenue of over £1 million.

+I've also been responsible for input and output of large data systems, producing endless standardised and customised reports.

 ## Education
 *selected as Alumni helper* **Makers Academy** (June 2015)